DarkStarStrix/Nexa_Compute/docs/SETUP.md

+---
+title: Setup
+slug: setup
+description: Step-by-step instructions to bootstrap the NexaCompute environment on your own infrastructure.
+---

 # NexaCompute Turn-Key Setup Guide

 Complete guide for setting up NexaCompute as a turn-key ML lab solution on your own GPU cluster.